nicsure/nicfw880-rms-builder/README.md

    - **Version**: `Beta3A` (or your version)
    - **Executable name**: `NicFW880_RMS` (your app name)

-### Option 2: Upload ZIPs to Repo

-1. Create `to_release/` folder in your repo
-2. Upload your ZIP files there
-3.
 ## 📦 What You Get

 - 🔗 **Universal Bundle**: Single `.app` that works on ARM64 and x86_64